 What to Know When Moving to Philly

 Moving to any location can be a load of confusion, especially if you don’t know the place too well!
+But lucky for you, Jon, me, and our cash homebuying business work well in Philadelphia.
+Advising people moving to Philadelphia is now second nature to us.

-The median home value is around $130,000 comparatively to much higher prices in any major city.
+The median home value is around $130,000 compared to much higher prices in any major city.
 Philly is a great long-term place to live for anyone looking to settle down with a family, or simply to build a new life.

 2. Philly is a large city